jamf/NoMADLogin-AD/README.md

 3. If you've had to do this from a SSH session (Remember setting that up before?) you can them simply run `sudo killall loginwindow` in order to restart the login window to the defaults.

 ## What's new
+* Ability to demobilize a cached AD account
 * [Defaults domain settings for account demobilization](https://gitlab.com/macshome/NoMADLogin-AD/wikis/preferences).

 ## Known issues